 5. Avalanche problems

 During the General Assembly in June 2017, the EAWS also defined rules for ballots and elections, which lead to efficient decision making and the implementation thereof.
 Key positions are defined at the General Assemblies held every second year.
-For the period 2019 to 2021 they are as follows:
+For the period 2022 to 2025, key positions are as follows:

-The Chairperson is responsible for the organization and management of the General Assembly and generally represents the EAWS.
+The Chairs represent EAWS and are responsible for the organization and management of the General Assembly.